-With no inscriptive evidence being found in Wigan, it’s claim to the name of Coccium relies to a large extent on the existence of this road.
+(Margary 702).
+With no specific epigraphic evidence, Wigan’s claim for Coccium relies to a large extent on the existence of this road.
 As a consequence in recent years the society has spent quite some time investigating it.
-This map shows the road passing through the Wigan Borough as described by the 19th century antiquarians or marked on the first edition 6 inch OS map of 1849.
-Also shown are sites that have been investigated by our Society and other groups over the years.
+The map below shows the road passing through the Wigan Borough (in green) as described by the 19th century antiquarians or marked on the first edition 6 inch OS map of 1849.
+Also shown are sites that have been investigated by our Society (in blue) and other groups (see Colour Key) over the years.
 As can be seen the road follows the A577 fairly closely but rarely coincides.

 Sites investigated by the Society over the years include:

 - Small Brook Lane on the Hindley Atherton border – resistivity survey in 2002

 - Smith’s Farm (see below) on Lover’s Lane – resistivity survey in 2003

 - Hatton Fold at the side of the Atherton brook – excavation in 2003

 - Amberswood Common (see below) in Higher Ince – excavation in 2003

 - Ince Green Lane (see below) excavations on either side in 2007 and 2008